top of page

 Here is an overview of how you can expect things to unfold on a ‘typical’ Run Britannia day.

 NB.
 The times given below are in no way fixed and examples given are NOT reflective of any ‘cut off’ times.
-This is purely an example, based on typical timings of a standard running day during the Test Pilot event.
+This is purely an example, based on typical timings of a standard Run Britannia day.
 Longer days could be a 7pm finish, shorter days may be 3pm.
 This is all fine.

 Morning – Admin & Prep